OfFalse/ae-top-trumps/README.md

    _As a_ team member, _I want_ to easily input my Full Name and Client details using standard text fields, _so that_ I can identify the profile being generated.

-2. **Skill Selection and Limit Enforcement (Logic)** _As a_ team member, _I want_ to be able to select a maximum of five skills and their corresponding proficiency levels from a standardized list, _so that_ the generated card is focused and accurately reflects my core expertise without being overloaded.
+2. **Skill Selection and Limit Enforcement (Logic)** _As a_ team member, _I want_ to be able to select a maximum of five skills and their corresponding proficiency levels from a standardised list, _so that_ the generated card is focused and accurately reflects my core expertise without being overloaded.

 3. **Card Generation and Visual Feedback**
    _As a_ user, _I want_ to click a button and see the final Top Trump card displayed immediately, with skills color-coded (e.g., 'Expert' as purple),_so that_ I have a fast, clear, and gamified visual summary of my profile.